CANARI-ML/canari-ml/docs/user-guide/predict/config_file_usage.md

 ### Example 2: Combined prediction, postprocess and plotting config

-You can also enable the default `/postprocess` and `/plot` config files to the prediction config, which will allow you to use the same config file to generate the output netCDF, and plot the results.
+You can also (optionally) enable the default `/postprocess` and `/plot` config files to the prediction config, which will allow you to use the same config file to generate the output netCDF, and plot the results.

 ``` yaml title="configs/predict/custom_train/1979-01-26_and_plot.yaml" linenums="1" hl_lines="6-7"
 # @package _global_